dade92/influx-example/README.md

 ## How to setup

 Run the script `./run-local-environment.sh`.
-This will run a docker image on port `8086`.
+This will first thing first create the `local-env` folder if not present, then run a docker image on port `8086`.
 The application uses a token based authentication.
 To complete the setup, you need to:

 - Create a new token using the influx UI or command line